preeyankakc037/mytodo-django/note.md

 # Edit Task Url Pattern

 As first like always we have to make url pattern
-# Edit Task with get
+> Edit Task with get
-# Edit  Task with Post
+> Edit  Task with Post

+# Day 6: Delete Task: Final One

+the first thing is to create a URL
+> Delete Task
+> Then create the views

+# Git Push